 You may be required to provide us with evidence of your English language ability if you are not from a majority English speaking country, and:

-- You wish to take third or fourth year level courses outside the subject area of your Erasmus exchange agreement (only applies to courses in the College of Arts, Humanities and Social Sciences).
+- You wish to take 3rd or 4th year level courses outside the subject area of your exchange agreement (only applies to courses in the College of Arts, Humanities and Social Sciences).

 - IELTS (Academic module) – overall 6.5 with 5.5 in each component